FAQ

 What is a Level of Care Fee and how do communities measure it?

-The care services in Assisted Living and Memory Care must be individualized.
+The care services in Assisted Living and Memory Care must be individualized, and will vary depending on each community.
 The higher the care needs, the higher the higher the Level of Care fee.
 Communities should have an objective way of measuring and documenting the care needs to correlate to an accurate Level of Care Fee.

 Are Assisted Living Costs tax deductible?